warpdesign/modplayer-js/README.md

 modplayer-js requires a browser that supports the [ScriptProcessNode API](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) and will make use of the new [AudioWorklet API](https://developers.google.com/web/updates/2017/12/audio-worklet]) if it's detected (as I'm publishing it only Chrome supports it).

-modplayer-js has been tested on:
+The native `AudioWorklet` API is used in these browsers:

+ - Chrome 70 (OSX, Windows)

+Modplayer-js will fall back to the deprecated `ScriptProcessorNode` API in these browsers:

- - Safari 11 (OSX & iOS)
+ - Safari 11.1.2 (OSX & iOS)
- - Firefox
+ - Firefox 62.0 (OSX)
- - Chrome
+ - Edge 42.17134.4071.0 (Xbox One, stuttering audio)
- - Edge
+ - Edge 42 17134.1.0 (Windows 10, stuttering audio)

 # What's implemented

 - Amiga 4 channel Sountracker/Noisetracker mod files with 4 channels and 15-31 instruments
+- Stereo playback (channels 0 & 3 goes to the left chan, 1 & 2 to the right, just like on a real Amiga)
 - LowPass filter (not sure it sounds right)
 - Left/Right Spectrum vizualizers
 - Ability to mute any of the 4 module channels